Biochemical-Networks/filament-sliding/README.txt

 If there is an unexpected or missing parameter, or the formatting of the parameters is wrong, the user will be asked to create a default input file.
 Run the program by executing the CrossLink executable.

+### OUTPUT ###

+The program will always create a log file which shows the run time, the git hash of the program that created the data, and error messages or other std::out or std::err messages that the program send.

+Then, the microtubule_position file reports the position of the mobile microtubule every probePeriod time steps.

+The times_barrier_crossings file lists all times and intervals between the times that a free energy barrier has been crossed.

+Statistical_analysis can report statistics on those barrier crossing times, if there are enough samples (>1), and can also report on positional remainders within a lattice spacing, if the parameter samplePositionalDistribution is set to TRUE.

+In the latter case, another file called positional_histogram is created, binning the numbers of times that a certain position was found within a bin.

+Finally, the input file is copied and stored for future reference and reproducability.

 ### CHOICES ###

 I chose to keep all units to be SI units throughout the program, and not use non-dimensionalised units.